salihusmanov1/ethics-committee-forms-web-app/README.md

     ```bash
     php artisan key:generate

-    Update the .env file with your database credentials.
+7.Update the .env file with your database credentials.

-7. Import the Database:
+8. Import the Database:
    Use a MySQL database management tool (e.g., phpMyAdmin, MySQL Workbench) or run the following command in your terminal to import the database:

-8. Start the development server:
+9. Start the development server:

     ```bash
     php artisan serve